allenai/olmo-api/README.md

 ### Tests

 There are some end-to-end tests.
-They are slow.
-You can run them like so:
+Most call the `olmo-7b` model, and are therefore fast.
+One test requires logprobs, which only the `tulu2` model currently provides (see [allenai/inferd-olmo#1](https://github.com/allenai/inferd-olmo/issues/1)).

+To run them, execute:

 ```
 docker compose exec api pytest